Complex dynamics in two-dimensional coupling of quadratic maps

 coexisting attractors.
 These discrepancies highlight key differences

-a sharp increase in complexity as the number of nodes grows, laying the
+complexity as the number of nodes grows.
+This work bridges classical

-groundwork for future studies of high-dimensional dynamics.
+lays the groundwork for analyzing high-dimensional coupled dynamics.

 },